 Jeff Lynn also contributed “Let it Run” which the computer uses to disturb the neighbor in the middle of the night.

 Boy George contributed this sweet love song called “Love is Love”

 “The Dream” was another track from Boy George.
 It’s a song that plays during a dream sequence that the computer had.

 Here’s a wonderful interview from 2017 with Virginia Madsen and Lenny Von Dohlen

 The wonderful ending sequence

-I find it ironic that Electric Dreams was set in San Francisco considering the fact that frisco has become ground zero for the whole social media/social networking phenomenon.
-Yet, despite all of the cool geeky stuff in the movie, the best part of the movie to me was always the love story between Miles and his musician neighbor Madeleine, played by a young unknown at the time, Virgina Madsen who went on to earn an Oscar nod for her turn in “Sideways“.
+I find it ironic that Electric Dreams was set in San Francisco considering the fact that Silicon Valley has become ground zero for the whole social media and mobile phone phenomenon.
+Yet, despite all of the cool geeky stuff in the movie, the best part of the movie to me was always the love story between Miles and his musician neighbor Madeleine, played by a young unknown at the time, Virgina Madsen who went on to earn an Oscar nod for her turn in “Sideways”.
 It was a most unusual love triangle for sure, between a man, woman and a computer!
-I think this is an underrated movie and it’s a crime that is has never made it to DVD!
+I think this is an underrated movie and it’s a crime that it has never made it to DVD!
 Even the VHS is difficult to find these days!
 How ironic that a movie that was innovative when it came to the future and technology never made it to DVD.
-Perhaps some day it will.
+Perhaps someday it will.
 I will be one of the first ones to buy it too!